Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 - Circle in amber-yellow was chosen in omage to well-know radiation symbol and ties in with logo: hover for design consistency.

 ### Guide
 - Provides nav on home page for users that may not know of hamburger.
-- Orginally designed wesbite without it but during testing realised users might feel a bit lost as the page titles are not listed on first display.
-- User stories covered: 2,4, 5, 6, 7
+- User stories covered: 2, 4, 5, 6, 7, 8

 <img src="assets/docs/features/guide.png" alt="screenshot of gudie box on home page" width=400>